 Jeff is a world-class taxonomist and maintains one of the largest personal collections of aquatic Hemiptera and Coleoptera any of us has ever seen.
 For his dissertation, Jeff compiled an amazing data set on nutrient stoichiometry of macroinvertebrates differing in their life history traits across developmental stages.
 Jeff is a research associate and lab manager for the Center for Reservoir and Aquatic Systems Research at Baylor.

 Leanne started at Baylor in June 2012 and brought with her an interdisciplinary skill set that straddles the interface of ecology, chemistry, and toxicology.
 She directed a series of experiments at the Baylor Experimental Aquatic Research (BEAR) stream facility designed to further our understanding of the fate, transport, and trophic transfer of nanomaterials in the environment.
-Leanne was co-advised by Dr. Cole Matson in ENV, the lead investigator of the nanomaterial studies.
+Leanne is currently at the University of Waterloo.

 Matt completed a 2-year postdoc in May 2012.
 Matt led an analysis of stable isotope data from salmon-rearing headwater streams in Alaska and revealed that grass litter was the dominant energy pathway in these food webs, aka, "grass-fed salmon," published in Freshwater Science.
 He also performed a cyprinid competition and thermal tolerance experiment at the BEAR facility.
 Matt is now a Program Manager of the Delta Juvenile Fish Monitoring Program with the US Fish & Wildlife Service in Lodi, CA.